 In many cases, however, organizations tend to schedule meetings between employees for even the smallest cases.
 This is a wasteful activity that consumes a lot of the time of your workers and thus leaves them unproductive.

-Another major reason for low productivity levels in the workplace is poor management.
+Another major reason for the low productivity levels in the workplace is poor management.

 Researches show that nearly 80% of employees have experienced bad management, which demotivates them to give their best for the company that they work for.